 Some damages are more easily quantifiable than others.
 For example, documents will show the total cost of medical expenses.

 On the other hand, non-economic damages, like pain and suffering, are calculated based on how significantly they have changed an injury victim’s life.
-At Hollander Law Firm, P.A., we work with respected financial experts to properly value our clients’ damages.
+At Hollander Law Firm Accident Injury Lawyers, we work with respected financial experts to properly value our clients’ damages.

 After we accurately quantify damages, we begin negotiating the best available settlement for our clients.
 If a favorable settlement cannot be reached, we prepare to take your Fort Lauderdale product liability case to court.